 To qualify for Free School Meals in England, most families must earn under £7,400 a year after tax – that’s less than £20 a day to cover everything: food, heating, clothes, transport, school supplies.

-That’s the reality many of our young people are growing up in – where every day brings new barriers to learning, wellbeing, and opportunity.
+That’s the reality for so many children in this country – where every day brings new barriers to learning, wellbeing, and opportunity.

 London Council Estate